fufaldinav/inertia-vue3-modal/README.md

 <script setup>
 import { ModalableWrapper, ModalSlot } from "@tofandel/inertia-vue-modal";
 import { useForm } from '@inertiajs/inertia-vue3';

+// This is where pageProps is received defineProps({
+  componentProps1: String,
+  otherRenderProps: null,
+});

 const form = useForm({
   name: "",